 Geology of the National Parks

 Recordings from the Thursday “Live” class via Zoom, (ongoing through May 28, 10 – 11:30 a.m.).
 Our U.S. National Parks preserve spectacular icons of Earth’s geologic heritage.
 They contain some of the world’s finest examples of geologic phenomena including mountains, canyons, glaciers, volcanoes, coastlines, caverns, dunes and more.
 TSC Lifelong Learning Coordinator and geologist Maureen Haberfeld will share some basic geology lessons and lead participants on virtual exploration of the geologic wonders in our beautiful parks.
 To participate, register by 9 a.m., Wednesday mornings.

-Note: To access recordings of these classes, click on the class name below and then enter the password.
-Class generally begins about 10 minutes into the recording.
+Note: Class generally begins about 10 minutes into the recording.

 Geology of the National Parks: Class 1 – Introduction to Geology of the National Parks – https://youtu.be/us9hWTEhrL0